Bridging Composite and Real: Towards End-to-end Deep Image Matting: Empirical Studies

 \subsection{Model Complexity Analysis}

-We compared the number of model parameters (million, denoting ``M''), computing complexity (denoting ``GMac''), and inference time (seconds, denoting ``s'') of each method on an image resized to $800\times800$.
+We compared the number of model parameters (million, denoting ``M''), computational complexity (denoting ``GMac''), and inference time (seconds, denoting ``s'') of each method on an image resized to $800\times800$.
 All methods are performed on a server with an Intel Xeon CPU (2.30GHz) and an NIVDIA Tesla V100 GPU (16GB memory).
-As shown in Table~\ref{Tab:run_time_parameters}, GFM using either DenseNet-121~\cite{huang2017densely} or ResNet-34~\cite{he2016deep} as the backbone surpasses SHM~\cite{chen2018semantic}, LF~\cite{zhang2019late}, Hatt~\cite{Qiao_2020_CVPR} and SHMC~\cite{liu2020boosting} in running speed, i.e., taking about 0.2085s and 0.1734s to process an image.
-In terms of parameters, GFM has fewer parameters than all the SOTA methods except for LF~\cite{zhang2019late}.
-For computing complexity, GFM has fewer computations than all the SOTA methods when adopting ResNet-34~\cite{he2016deep} as the backbone, i.e., 132.28 GMacs.
-When adopting DenseNet-121~\cite{huang2017densely}, it only has more computations than SHMC~\cite{liu2020boosting} while being smaller.
-As for GFM(r2b), it has more parameters and computations.
+As shown in Table~\ref{Tab:run_time_parameters}, GFM using either DenseNet-121~\citep{huang2017densely} or ResNet-34, or ResNet-101~\citep{he2016deep} as the backbone surpasses SHM~\citep{chen2018semantic}, LF~\citep{zhang2019late}, HATT~\citep{Qiao_2020_CVPR}, and SHMC~\citep{liu2020boosting} in running speed, $i.e.$, taking about 0.2085s and 0.1734s to process an image.
+In terms of parameters, GFM has fewer parameters than all the SOTA methods except for LF~\citep{zhang2019late}.
+For computational complexity, GFM has fewer computations than all the SOTA methods when adopting ResNet-34~\citep{he2016deep} as the backbone, $i.e.$, 132.28 GMacs.
+When adopting DenseNet-121~\citep{huang2017densely}, it only has more computations than SHMC~\citep{liu2020boosting} while being smaller.
+As for GFM(r2b) and GFM($r\dag$), they have more parameters and computations, but similar inference time.
 Although it can achieve better results, a trade-off between performance and complexity should be made for practical applications.
 Generally, GFM is light-weight and computationally efficient.